Ends of the Earth (song)

-"Ends of the Earth" is a song by American country music singer Ty Myers.
+"Ends of the Earth" is a song by American singer-songwriter and musician Ty Myers.
 It was released as Myers' debut single to country radio on April 28, 2025, and served as the lead single from his debut studio album, The Select.

 Background

 Ty Myers wrote the song late at night in his room, like many of his songs.
 He had wanted to write a soul song.
 Myers developed an "old school" intro, which he described as "boom, boom, boom", and then the idea of the title "Ends of the Earth".
 Myers has said, "The whole basis for the song was…I'll follow you to the ends of the earth.
 I will be devoted to you…I'll always be your man."
 He finished composing it within an hour.

 Prior to releasing the song, Myers shared a series of teasers on the video-sharing app TikTok.
 In November 2024, the song was used in over 90,000 videos on the platform.